SAP-samples/teched2025-DA261/exercises/ex2/README.md

 <br><br>

 ## Exercise 2.0 Connect to your SAP HANA Cloud instance
+Note, this README-file and the following explanations here are meant only to provide an overview about the tasks, the actual detailed practical instructions are provided in the notebook file [__ex2_notebook.ipynb__](/exercises/ex2/ex2_notebook.ipynb)

 ### Step 0: Establish and check connection
 - Execute the cells
 <br>![](/exercises/ex2/images/ex2.0_S0_connect.png)